danjacobellis/EE445S-lab/docs/_sources/lab5/index.md.txt

         .
     }

 6. Repeat the transmission and put a breakpoint after the image is displayed.
-The image should appear with proper alignment.
+The image should appear with proper alignment. **Include the recovered tree image in your lab report** You can either take a photo or perform a memory export and plot it in MATLAB.

 ### Symbol timing recovery